im-strange/openweathermap/README.md

 ```
 <br>

-If response is good, you receive dict object
+If response is good, you will receive dictionary/json
+object, see below:
 ```json
 {
   "coord": {